-Just wondering how our highway concessionaires are prepared for emergencies on the tolled highways.
-I got a nasty sample on how Litrak (the concessioner for LDP) handles it.
+Just wondering how our highway concessionaires are prepared for emergencies on the tolled highways especially when the visibility is low and the roads are slippery.
+I got a nasty sample of how Litrak (the concessioner for LDP) handles it.

 Let me relate the story.